vanikanoria/portfolio/README.md

 <a id="generative-probability-models-for-wonka-ticket-sales"></a>
-## Generative Probability Models Capturing Trends in Ticket Sales of the Movie ‘Wonka’ (2024)
+## Capturing Behavioral Trends in Ticket Sales of the Movie ‘Wonka’

 This paper examines the ticket sales of the movie Wonka in the three months after its release by applying time-series probability distributions and including time-varying covariates such as weekend and holiday effects.
 The 2-segment Weibull Distribution calibrated to the data captures the presence of two behavioral segments in the population with differing propensities to watch Wonka.